lmvela/conta_check_status/README.md

 ## Features

 - Scans a folder and all subfolders for files named as `YYYYMM...` (e.g., `202401_sales.csv`)
-- Uses a configurable dictionary to define expected file types (columns)
+- Scans for files named as `YYYYMM_Description.ext` (e.g., `202401_sales.csv`) with a valid extension
+- Dynamically creates columns for each unique `Description` found in the filenames
-- Displays a grid: rows are months (oldest at bottom, newest at top), columns are file types
+- Displays a grid: rows are months (oldest at bottom, newest at top), columns are Descriptions
-- Green check (✔️) if the expected file is present, red cross (❌) if not, warning (⚠️) if more than one file is found for a cell
+- Green check (✔️) if a file is present, red cross (❌) if not, warning (⚠️) if more than one file is found for a cell
 - Hover over green or warning icons to see the file path(s)
 - For green checks, the icon is clickable:
   - For text, csv, pdf, png, jpg, bmp: opens a file viewer in a new tab
   - For Excel files (.xls, .xlsx): downloads the file as "_readonly"
 - The file extension is shown below each green check icon
+- At the end of the grid, a list of files that could not be processed (invalid format or extension) is shown
 - Modern UI: dark purple background, white text, rounded edges, fixed-width columns
 - No sticky headers; grid scrolls normally